thomaspanji/streaming-iss-kafka/README.md

 ## Script

 I created two main Python files: `simple_kafka_producer.py` and `write_output.py`.
-The first is a file to create a topic and request the data from API.
-Then, streams it to a Kafka cluster.
+The first is a file to request position data from the API and create a Kafka topic.
+Then, stream the data to a Kafka cluster.

 The second is a file to read or consume the topic, it is a Spark Structured Streaming application.
 The script contains steps from subscribing the Kafka topic, transforming the data, to saving them into files.